(Hairy Rose Mallow)

 Sowing Hibiscus lasiocarpus Seeds:

-Nick seeds with fingernail clippers, then soak in warm water for 24 hours.
-Sow indoors 8 weeks before the last frost date, 1/4" deep.
+Nick seeds, then soak in warm water for 24 hours.
+Start indoors 8 weeks before the last frost date.
+Sow 1/4" deep.
 Full sun to light shade.
 Spacing 3'.
 Store seeds in the fridge.